Singular hypersurfaces and thin shells in cosmology: Dust and radiation filled cosmology

-where $R_0=R_{\K}(r_0) $ and $R_1=R_{\K}'(r_0)$.
-The above equation can be satisfied\footnote{Both sides of this equation are polynomials of $1/a(t)$, and hence have to match term by term to be valid at all $t$.
+{Both sides of this equation are polynomials of $1/a(t)$, and hence have to match term by term to be valid at all $t$.
 If the LHS is a square of $n$ distinct powers of $1/a$, there will be $n(n+1)/2$ distinct terms.
 But on the RHS we have $4$ different terms.
 The two sides can match either when $n=2$ and one of the terms on the RHS is 0, or when $n=1$ and three terms on the RHS are 0.
-The two examples mentioned here are the only cases where the shell fluid has matter with non-negative pressure.
+Thus the above equation can be satisfied in only two ways without requiring negative energy density and pressure, mentioned subsequently.
 Other configurations are also possible; for example in $D=4$, setting $\lambda>\Lambda$ and adjusting $\mu=\rho_M R_0^3$.
-In this case, the shell has a superposition of dust, constant tension and a fluid with $w=-1/2$. } in only two ways without requiring negative energy density and pressure. \paragraph{Empty shell:} For any dimension $D\geq 3$ when $\rho_R=0$, $\lambda=\Lambda$ and the mass of the black hole is
+In this case, the shell has a superposition of dust, constant tension and a fluid with $w=-1/2$. }